Xu Xin (table tennis): 2019

 The following week at the Korea Open, Xu Xin once again claimed the singles title in the final, defeating his good-friend Ma Long in the final.
 Coming into the final, Xu Xin had lost his six previous encounters against Ma Long on the international stage, and Ma was heavily regarded as the favorite to win.
 After an amazing match, Xu Xin said that "Winning the title is not the reason I am feeling so happy.
 It’s because I beat Ma Long", paying homage to Ma Long's dominance over the past years.
 Xu Xin again won the men's doubles title with Fan Zhendong, but in the mixed doubles Xu Xin and Liu Shiwen were defeated by Wong Chun Ting and Doo Hoi Kem at the final stage.
 This marked the first ever loss for the pairing of Xu Xin and Liu Shiwen, recent mixed doubles world champions at the 2019 ITTF World Table Tennis Championships.

 The next week at the Australian Open, Xu Xin claimed three men's singles championships in a row on the ITTF World Tour, and became the first person to successfully defend a men's singles title at the Australian Open.
 Xu Xin beat his colleague Wang Chuqin in the final 4–0; Wang Chuqin had defeated Ma Long at the semi-final stage.

 After the Australian Open, the first of the T2 Events were played in Malaysia.
 In this tournament, Xu Xin showed signs of slowness and tiredness, proposed to be due to the many weeks of play on the world tour.
 Xu Xin made it to the semi-finals, where he lost to Fan Zhendong 4–0 in a rematch of their semi-final match at the Japan Open earlier this year, where Xu won 4–3.

 Many of the Chinese players have vocalized their dislike of many ITTF events being played one after the other, with no real breaks in between.
 After the final in Australia, Xu Xin responded "too tired".
 Ma Long and other Chinese players also said the same, but it is said that competitions must be played in order to maintain higher world rankings for the Chinese players, all in preparation for Tokyo 2020.

 At the 2019 Chinese National Championships, Xu Xin and four of his other prominent colleagues, Ma Long, Fan Zhendong, Liu Shiwen, and Ding Ning all pulled out of the competition.
 Their reasoning was for them to rest up after they had just played several events back to back on the ITTF World Tour.

 Xu Xin ended the year as the World No. 1.

-Due to his outstanding performances and showman-like qualities, Xu Xin gained the nickname of "XUperman", holding true to his superhuman play.
-This nickname is one of Xu Xin's many, the others being the Showman and the Cloudwalker, all descriptive of his playing style.
+Xu Xin has been referred to by several nicknames in media and fan discussions, including “XUperman,” “The Showman,” and “The Cloudwalker,” in reference to his playing style and consistent performances on the court.